 Eating, drinking & getting around

-In addition to our detailed city walking routes, don’t be afraid of making good use of Prague’s excellent transport network.
+In addition to Inntravel's detailed city walking routes, don’t be afraid of making good use of Prague’s excellent transport network.
 There’s something special about the red-and-white trams rattling through the wintry streets (and noisily clanging their bells) at night, and hopping on and off these – and the plentiful local buses and efficient metro trains – is a great way to travel between the sights and to seek out some of the best places to eat and drink.
-As far as the latter is concerned, you’ll be spoiled for choice, but here are just a handful of my favourites (many more are included in our holiday notes) to whet your appetite:
+As far as the latter is concerned, you’ll be spoiled for choice, but here are just a handful of my favourites (many more are included in the information pack that Inntravel sends to you before your holiday) to whet your appetite:

 • Svejk Restaurant U Karla (Křemencova 7): this traditional Czech eatery, next to the famous brewery U Fleků, transported me back to the era of the Austro-Hungarian Empire, and is popular with both visitors and locals for its robust, no-nonsense dishes.
 Just look for the sign with the chubby soldier's face on it – a character from the darkly comic novel by Jaroslav Hašek.

 • Hemingway Bar (Karolíny Světlé): nothing to do with the writer, but it might as well be!
 This place is dark, atmospheric and offers a tempting cocktail list.
 And it’s a mere cold-shoe-shuffle from our hotel.

 • U Magistra Kelly (Sporkova 5): you’ll really need to winkle this place out as it’s tiny and easy to miss, tucked away down a steep lane in the maze of streets just below Prague Castle.